History of geology: Antiquity

-Some of the first geological thoughts were about the origin of Earth.
-Ancient Greece developed some primary geological concepts concerning the origin of the earth.
+Some of the first geological thoughts were about the origin of the Earth.
+Ancient Greece developed some primary geological concepts concerning the origin of the Earth.
 Additionally, in the 4th century BC Aristotle made critical observations of the slow rate of geological change.
-He observed the composition of the land and formulated a theory where the earth changes at a slow rate and that these changes cannot be observed during one person's lifetime.
-Aristotle developed one of the first evidence-based concepts connected to the geological realm regarding the rate at which the earth physically changes.
+He observed the composition of the land and formulated a theory where the Earth changes at a slow rate and that these changes cannot be observed during one person's lifetime.
+Aristotle developed one of the first evidence-based concepts connected to the geological realm regarding the rate at which the Earth physically changes.

 However, it was his successor at the Lyceum, the philosopher Theophrastus, who made the greatest progress in antiquity in his work On Stones.
 He described many minerals and ores both from local mines such as those at Laurium near Athens, and further afield.
 He also quite naturally discussed types of marble and building materials like limestones, and attempted a primitive classification of the properties of minerals by their properties such as hardness.

 Much later in the Roman period, Pliny the Elder produced a very extensive discussion of many more minerals and metals then widely used for practical ends.
 He was among the first to correctly identify the origin of amber as a fossilized resin from trees by the observation of insects trapped within some pieces.
 He also laid the basis of crystallography by recognising the octahedral habit of diamond.